$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules

 In order to limit contamination due to higher states we verify that the continuum contribution does not exceed $30\%$.
 If one assumes that semi-global quark hadron-duality itself works at the $30\%$-level the additional suppression reduces this error to just below the $10\%$-level.
-The sum rule parameters, with some more details in the caption, are given in the table \ref{tab:SRpara}.
+The sum rule parameters, with some more details in the caption, are given in Tab.~\ref{tab:SRpara}.